anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 the registrar MAY answer the request directly itself.
 In this case, it MUST authenticate its responses with the same credentials as used for authenticating itself at TLS level for the voucher exchange.
-Otherwise the registrar MUST forward the request to the PKI RA and forward any resulting response back to the pledge.
+Otherwise the registrar MUST forward the request to the RA and forward any resulting response back to the pledge.

 Note: